Offworld-Robotics/bandicoot_embedded/generic_pid/README.md

 There are parameters for controller output limits which will cause the final output to be saturated if it goes above (or below) these bounds.

-The following image shows a block diagram of a continuous PID controller:
+The following image shows a block diagram of a basic continuous PID controller:

 ![PID](images/PIDBlockDiagram.png)

+The implemented PID controller has the same basic structure but is modified to utilise set point weighting and derivative filtering for improved performance.

 ## Main Control Loop